atomone-hub/genesis/README.md

 # Vision and Missions

-The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running alongside Gaia to prepare for all contingencies, and also to operate as a political party base in relation to Gaia.
+The vision behind this AtomOne fork is to be an alternative minimal fork of Gaia ("cosmoshub4") running alongside Gaia to prepare for all contingencies and also to operate as a political party base in relation to Gaia.
 We strive to complement the broader Cosmos ecosystem while introducing innovative solutions and perspectives.
-Our goals are not just to resolve current challenges but are also to set a new precedent for adaptive and responsive self-organization in the multichain multitoken universe that we call the Cosmos.
+Our goals are not just to resolve current challenges but also to set a new precedent for adaptive and responsive self-organization in the multichain multitoken universe that we call the Cosmos.